Nemocas/AbstractAlgebra.jl/docs/src/ring.md

 factor_squarefree(a::T) where T <: RingElement
 ```

-Return a factorisation into irreducible or squarefree elements, respectively.
+Return a factorization into irreducible or squarefree elements, respectively.
 The return is an object of type `Fac{T}`.

 ```@docs